 - 228. Specifically I hold three principal concerns with the approach of the Romanian authorities towards the repeated allegations of secret detentions in Romania, and towards my inquiry in particular.
 In summary, my concerns are: far-reaching and unexplained inconsistencies in Romanian flight and airport data; the responsive and defensive posturing of the national parliamentary inquiry, which stopped short of genuine inquisitiveness; and the insistence of Romania on a position of sweeping, categorical denial of all the allegations, in the process overlooking extensive evidence to the contrary from valuable and credible sources. - 229.
 First I was confounded by the clear inconsistencies in the flight data provided to my inquiry from multiple different Romanian sources.
-In my analysis I have considered data submitted directly from the Romanian Civil Aeronautical Authority (RCAA), 199 data provided by the Romanian Senate Committee, 200 and data gathered independently by our team in the course of its investigations.
+In my analysis I have considered data submitted directly from the Romanian Civil Aeronautical Authority (RCAA), data provided by the Romanian Senate Committee, and data gathered independently by our team in the course of its investigations.
 I have compared the data from these Romanian sources with the records maintained by Eurocontrol, comprehensive aeronautical "data strings" generated by the international flight planning system, and my complete Marty Database.
-The disagreement between these sources is too fundamental and widespread201 to be explained away by simple administrative glitches, or even by in-flight changes of destination by Pilots-in-Command, which were communicated to one authority but not to another.
+The disagreement between these sources is too fundamental and widespread to be explained away by simple administrative glitches, or even by in-flight changes of destination by Pilots-in-Command, which were communicated to one authority but not to another.
 There presently exists no truthful account of detainee transfer flights into Romania, and the reason for this situation is that the Romanian authorities probably do not want the truth to come out. - 230.
-I found it especially disappointing that the Senate Inquiry Committee chose to interpret its mandate in the rather restrictive terms of defending Romania against what it called "serious accusations against our country, based solely on 'indications', 'opinions', 'probabilities', 'extrapolations' [and] 'logical deductions'.
-"Old In particular, the Committee's conclusions are not framed as coherent findings based on objective fact-finding, but rather as "clear responses to the specific questions raised by Mr Dick Marty," Polick Marty, "One in the Committee's "General Conclusions," Conclusions based on field investigations and site visits' and "Final Conclusions" cannot be sustained.
+I found it especially disappointing that the Senate Inquiry Committee chose to interpret its mandate in the rather restrictive terms of defending Romania against what it called "serious accusations against our country, based solely on 'indications', 'opinions', 'probabilities', 'extrapolations' [and] 'logical deductions'."
+In particular, the Committee's conclusions are not framed as coherent findings based on objective fact-finding, but rather as "clear responses to the specific questions raised by Mr Dick Marty," referring to both my 2006 report and subsequent correspondence.
+Accordingly the categorical nature of the Committee's "General Conclusions," "Conclusions based on field investigations and site visits" and "Final Conclusions" cannot be sustained.
 The Committee's work can thus be seen as an exercise in denial and rebuttal, without impartial consideration of the evidence.
 Particularly in the light of the material and testimony

-199 See, for example, Information from the records of the Romanian Civil Aeronautic Authority (RCAA) and the Romanian Ministry of National Defence, contained as Appendices to the letters sent to me by Gyorgy Frunda, Chairperson of the Romanian Delegation to PACE, dated 24.02.2006 and 7.04.2006.
+See, for example, Information from the records of the Romanian Civil Aeronautic Authority (RCAA) and the Romanian Ministry of National Defence, contained as Appendices to the letters sent to me by Gyorgy Frunda, Chairperson of the Romanian Delegation to RACE, dated 24,03,2006, and 7,04,2006.